 Blue canvas directors' chairs and white-clothed wooden tables create a relaxed, nautical air here–which perfectly suits the location on the south bank of the River Torrens.
 Sliding glass doors open onto a full-width front balcony for alfresco dining.
 The imaginative modern Australian menu changes seasonally, but might include a salad of grilled Kangaroo Island marron, green mango, basil and shallots, or sweet pork belly with red dates.
 Executives make up most lunch crowds, and warm evenings attract couples.
-There is a minimum of A$23 per person, however.

 Paul's Seafood on Gouger

 It may look like your run-of-the-mill chippie, but this Gouger Street veteran of more than 60 years is the place to get hooked on King George whiting.
 It's been hailed as one of Adelaide's best—and best-priced—seafood restaurants.
-The salt-and-pepper squid is another local favorite.
+The salt-and-pepper squid is another local favourite.
 For a great view of the bustle in the open kitchen, request a table upstairs on the ship's-deck-like mezzanine floor.

 Market Plaza Food Court